repopo/tapo-screenshot/README.md

-# Tapo C51A RTSP Screenshot Tool
+# Tapo webcam RTSP Screenshot Tool

 A Python tool for capturing screenshots from Tapo C51A security cameras via RTSP protocol.
 Supports configuration files for easy credential management and offers both OpenCV and FFmpeg backends.